|Skip to main contents|

 There are a number of creams on the market that can be used for hair removal.
 These come in various forms such as gels, lotions and aerosols.
 The cream works by reacting with the protein structure of the hairs, causing them to dissolve.
 The majority of patients will find this treatment painless; however, some patients may be allergic to the chemicals used in the creams.

 The use of creams for hair removal is known as a depilatory treatment.
 The most common active ingredient in these creams is calcium thioglycolate.
 It works by breaking down the disulfide bonds in keratin and dissolving the hairs.
+They are available in gel, cream, lotion, aerosol, roll-on, and powder forms.

 A popular medical cream that can be applied to the face is Vaniqa.
 This method has proved effective in trials where 58% of the women experienced significant hair reduction.